-- (1) The forward purchase contracts asset is included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets. - (2) The commodity futures liability is netted with cash collateral due from broker and included in "Prepaid expense and other" on the accompanying Consolidated Balance Sheets. - (3) The commodity futures asset is included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets. - (4) The forward purchase contracts liability is included in "Accrued expenses and other current liabilities" on the accompanying Consolidated Balance Sheets. - (5) The commodity futures asset is included in "Accrued expenses and other current liabilities" on the accompanying Consolidated Balance Sheets.
+- (1) The forward purchase contracts asset is included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets. - (2) The commodity futures liability is netted with cash collateral due from broker and included in "Prepaid expenses and other" on the accompanying Consolidated Balance Sheets. - (3) The forward purchase contracts liability is included in "Accrued expenses and other current liabilities" on the accompanying Consolidated Balance Sheets.